PROTECT YOUR SKIN FROM SUN

 Within people’s lifetimes, people’s skin is exposed to the sun’s heat radiation, which could cause major issues.
-If you don’t know, the sun has ultraviolet rays such as UVA, UVB, and UBC, which can damage your skin.
+It is good to know that, the sun has ultraviolet rays such as UVA, UVB, and UBC, which can damage your skin.
 Having too much sun exposure for tanning face can cause sunburns, skin damage, skin cancer, and premature skin aging.
-Prevention to all of this is to use sunscreens.
-Sunscreen is designed to help us stay safe and protect us from sun’s harmful UV radiation.
-Sunscreen is very important to the human body because the sun can harm the skin on our body.
-It’s best to use sunscreen that has SPF in it which measures the sunscreen protection from the UVB rays.
-There are three different types of ways sunscreens can come as, gel, lotion, or spray.
-While everyone is telling you to wear sunscreen, it can be tough to figure out what type of sunscreen you should be wearing on your face and it all depends on your skin type.
+Protect your skin by using sunscreens.
+They are designed to help us stay safe and protect us from sun’s harmful UV radiation.
+Use the one that has SPF in it which measures the protection level from the UVB rays.
+Sunscreens can come as, gel, lotion, or spray.
+While everyone is telling you to wear them, it can be tough to figure out what type you should be wearing on your face and it all depends on your skin type.

-People with dry skin should use sunscreens that are thick, moisturizing, hydrating, and creamy.
+People with dry skin should use the one that is thick, moisturizing, hydrating, and creamy.

-Your skin tends to get oiler during the summer, so pick a sunscreen that is water or gel based.
-They will work the best for your skin type because it will provide a cooling effect on your skin.
+Your skin tends to get oiler during the summer, so pick the one with water or gel based.
+They will provide a cooling effect on your skin.
 Also, it could calm your breakouts if you have any.

-Use a sunscreen that is lotion based since your skin isn’t to dry or oily.
-A lotion based sunscreen will make sure your skin gets the right amount of hydration your skin needs without making you look oily.
+Use the one that is lotion based since your skin isn’t to dry or oily.
+A lotion based will make sure your skin gets the right amount of hydration your skin needs without making you look oily.

 Since you have combination skin, you probably have certain parts of your face that are oily and some parts that are dry.
-Pick a sunscreen that is between a gel and serum and one that dries weightless on the skin.
+Pick the one that is between a gel and serum and one that dries weightless on the skin.

-Those with sensitive skin should use zinc oxide and titanium dioxide formulas, which is a mineral sunscreen.
+Those with sensitive skin should use zinc oxide and titanium dioxide formulas, which are mineral sunscreen.

 Darker Skin Tones